xalaida/laravel-nuxt-docker/README.md

 ## Usage

 Your base url is ```http://localhost:8080```.
-All requests to Laravel API should be sent at the url which starts from ```http://localhost:8080/api```.
+All requests to Laravel API must be sent at the url which starts from ```http://localhost:8080/api```.
 Nginx server will proxy all requests the with ```/api``` prefix to the node server which serves the nuxt.

-**Environment**
+#### Environment

 To up all containers, run the command:
 ```
+# Make command
+make up

 # Full command
 docker-compose up -d

-# Make command
-make up
 ```

 To shut down all containers, run the command:
 ```
+# Make command
+make down

 # Full command
 docker-compose down

-# Make command
-make down
 ```

-**Nuxt**
+#### Nuxt

 Your application is available at the [http://localhost:8080](http://localhost:8080) url.

-If you update or install node dependencies, then you should restart the nuxt process which is run by node container like this:
+If you update or install node dependencies, then you should restart the nuxt process, which is executed by the node container, like this:
 ```
+# Make command
+make rn

 # Full command
 docker-compose restart node

-# Make command
-make rn
 ```

-**Laravel**
+#### Laravel

 Laravel API is available at the [http://localhost:8080/api](http://localhost:8080/api) url.
 For testing purposes you can also use the ```[http://localhost:8081](http://localhost:8081)``` url, which Nginx will proxy directly to the Laravel.

 Artisan commands can be used like this:
 ```
-docker-compose exec php-cli php artisan migrate
+docker-compose exec php php artisan migrate
 ```

 But if you want to generate a new controller or any laravel class, all commands should be executed from the current user like this, which grants all needed file permissions
 ```
-docker-compose exec --user "$(id -u):$(id -g)" php-cli php artisan make:controller HomeController
+docker-compose exec --user "$(id -u):$(id -g)" php php artisan make:controller HomeController
 ```

-To make the workflow simpler, there is the _aliases.sh_ file, which allow to do the same work like this
+However, to make the workflow a bit simpler, there is the _aliases.sh_ file, which allows to do the same work like this:
 ```
 artisan make:controller HomeController
 ```
 [More about aliases.sh](#Aliases)

+#### Laravel file storage
+Nginx will proxy all requests with the `/storage` path prefix to the Laravel storage.

 #### Makefile
 There are a lot of useful make commands you can use.
-All of them you should run from the project directory where Makefile is located.
+All of them you should run from the project directory where `Makefile` is located.

 Examples:
 ```